CLAS-205/au24-site/docs/textbook/unit3/lesson14-modern-astronomy/index.md

 The naming process for astronomical objects can vary based on the type of object and its discovery.
 For instance, some objects receive names based on the constellation they belong to, the discoverer's name, or sometimes even mythological figures.
 Other objects, especially those that are more recently discovered, are often cataloged with a combination of numbers and letters that indicate their position or order of discovery.
 This approach ensures that each object has a distinct identifier, even in cases where multiple similar objects exist within a given region of space.

 While traditional names like "The Milky Way" or "Mars" are widely recognized, modern naming conventions are more systematic and scientific, ensuring that discoveries made by astronomers are accurately recorded and easily shared across the global scientific community.
 As our understanding of the cosmos expands with more advanced telescopes and space missions, the number of named astronomical objects continues to grow, and with it, the complexity of the naming system.

-### Exoplanets

-**Exoplanets** are planets that exist outside our solar system, orbiting stars other than the Sun.
-The discovery of exoplanets has been one of the most exciting developments in modern astronomy, as it has opened up new possibilities for understanding the formation and evolution of planetary systems, and even the potential for life beyond Earth.
-Since the first confirmed exoplanet discovery in the 1990s, astronomers have identified thousands of exoplanets, each of which is cataloged using specific naming conventions.

-Exoplanets are typically named based on the star they orbit, followed by a letter that designates the planet's position in relation to the star.
-For example, the first exoplanet discovered around the star **51 Pegasi** was named **51 Pegasi b**, with "b" indicating that it was the first planet discovered in that system.
-If more exoplanets are found orbiting the same star, they are designated with subsequent letters (e.g., 51 Pegasi c, 51 Pegasi d, etc.).
-These naming conventions ensure that each exoplanet can be uniquely identified, even if many are found within a single star system.

-Exoplanet names are often supplemented with catalog numbers or designations from large-scale surveys.
-For instance, exoplanets discovered by missions like **Kepler** or **TESS** are often assigned catalog numbers, such as **Kepler-186f** or **TESS-1234 b**.
-These numbers help identify the planets within the larger catalog of discoveries made by these missions, providing a standardized way to reference them in scientific literature.

-Some exoplanets, especially those that capture the public’s imagination or are of particular scientific interest, are given more memorable names.
-For example, the exoplanet **Proxima b**, which orbits the closest star to the Sun, **Proxima Centauri**, has become a subject of intense study due to its potential habitability.
-Similarly, **Kepler-22b** is another well-known exoplanet, as it was one of the first discovered in the "habitable zone," the region around a star where conditions might allow for liquid water to exist.

-The study of exoplanets is still a rapidly evolving field, and as more are discovered, new naming conventions and cataloging systems may emerge to keep up with the growing body of knowledge.
-As technology advances and missions like the James Webb Space Telescope continue to explore distant star systems, the names of exoplanets will continue to reflect our ever-expanding view of the universe.

 ### Galaxies